ktonon/two-medium-model/README.md

 the resulting shadow forces the wave to collapse into a tightly localized configuration.
 But the collapse cannot produce an arbitrary structure.
-It must preserve symmetry, conserve energy, and yield a stable pattern that both media---the LCM and GCM---can support.
+It must preserve symmetry, conserve energy, and yield a stable pattern that both media—the LCM and GCM—can support.

 The only configurations that satisfy these conditions are **standing waves composed of two coupled oscillation modes**:

-1.  a **radial compression--expansion mode**, and
+1.  a **radial compression–expansion mode**, and

 2.  a **torsional shear mode**.

-These two oscillation modes---one compression-like and one torsional---correspond to the familiar electric and magnetic components of light.
+These two oscillation modes—one compression-like and one torsional—correspond to the familiar electric and magnetic components of light.
 In freely propagating waves, these components travel together in a coordinated way, consistent with electromagnetic behavior.
 However, a traveling wave does not need, and does not naturally adopt, the